tselmek/advent-of-code/README.md

 # tselmek's Advent of Code

-Repository of my partitipcation to the Advent of Code.
+Repository of my participation to the Advent of Code.

 ## Requirements